dkazanc/TomoPhantom/docs/source/reference/library_files_api.rst

 .. rubric:: Footnotes

-.. [#f2] The developers do understand that the choice of the text format to represent configuration files for libraries might not be the best choice.
-Potentially choosing YAML language instead would make parameters for objects more informative and readable.
-However, the choice of text file libraries was historically inherited from the initial implementation of software in C. Of course, it would be great to refactor it at some point.
+.. [#f2] Arguably, the choice of the text format to represent configuration library files might not be the best choice.
+Potentially, choosing the YAML language instead would make parameters for objects more informative and readable.
+However, the choice of text file libraries was historically inherited from the initial implementation of software in C language.
+We understand that it would be great to refactor it at some point.